Ab2021/flight_data_generator/Readme.md

 2. **Analysis Phase**: Processes all generated files to produce statistics including:
    - Total number of records processed
-   - Number of "dirty" records (records with NULL values)
+   - Number of "miss" records (records with NULL values)
    - Average and 95th percentile of flight duration for the top 25 destination cities
    - Cities with the maximum number of passengers arrived and departed